asdacap/react-async-effect-state/README.md

 ### `useAsyncEffectState(closure, dependencyList, options)`

 Encapsulate setting states from async request.
-This third are an option object that can alter some behaviour.
+The third parameter is an option object that can alter some behaviour.
 Returns a tuple of type `[status,response,error]` which is the current state of the request.

 ```typescript
 export interface Options {